mmoessler/interactive-animated-illustration-tool/README.md

 # interactive-animated-illustration-tool

-## Introduction

-This is a template to create an illustration tool such as,
+This repository contains a template to create an *interactive and animated illustration tool* such as,

 ```